 Solution 1: Verify the file Path Location

-• In case the file is located on the network, make a copy of the file and store it locally.
+• In case the file is located on the network, please make a copy of the file and store it locally.

 • After conversion, copy the file back over to the network.